andrewadlof/dotfiles/README.md

-# dotfiles-debian
+# Dotfiles
-My configuration dotfiles to setup a Debian-based Linux Environement
+My configuration dotfiles to setup either a Debian-based Linux environment or a MacOS environment